dprint/dprint/docs/home.md

 ### `forceMultiLineParameters`

-Forces a parameter list to be multi-line when it exceeds the print width.
+Forces a parameter list to be multi-line when it exceeds the line width.

 When false (default), it will be hanging when the first parameter is on the same line as the open parenthesis and multi-line when on a different line.